 Although Zuckerburg stumbled upon the idea while messing around one drunken night in his university dorm, he soon realized the potential Facebook had.
 Within less than 24 hours the website began to receive so much traffic that it collapsed Harvard’s servers.

-He knew he had to capitalize on the popularity of the social network (expanding to other university campuses) as quickly as possible.
+He knew he had to capitalize on the popularity of the social network by expanding to other university campuses as quickly as possible, using lean startup methodology.

 Detect a market need